TINEXRICHEAE/python_week8/README.md

 1. When the app is running, open it in a browser
 2. Enter either:
-   - A city name (e.g., "London", "New York")
+   - A city name (e.g., "Kampala", "Soroti")
    - Geographical coordinates (latitude,longitude)
-3. Click the search button or press Enter
+3. Click the search button
 4. View the displayed weather information:
    - Current temperature
    - Weather condition